Skip to Content

 How Far Do Sparrows Migrate?

-• Short routes suffice for milder climates.
+• Shorter routes work for species in milder conditions.

 What Time of Year Do Sparrows Migrate?